 Big investments in electric snowmobiles in Swedish Lapland

 The demand for more sustainable nature operations is hard to meet with traditional snowmobiles.
-Therefore initiatives like this one is crucial, to meet the markets demands of sustainable tourism and will help increase environmental awareness and shape the future of the Swedish Lapland region.
+Therefore initiatives like this one are crucial, to meet the market's demand for sustainable tourism and will help increase environmental awareness and shape the future of the Swedish Lapland region.

 Even under crystal clear starry skies when temperatures can drop drastically these machines are reliable.

-– An advanced thermal management system ensures that the battery will always be in it’s sweet spot – even when temperatures get as low as -40°C, Sean Gatesy, from Taiga Motors explains.
+– An advanced thermal management system ensures that the battery will always be in the sweet spot – even when temperatures get as low as -40°C, Sean Gatesy, from Taiga Motors explains.

 - We are thrilled to see the optimism and willingness to do this large investment in the future for this region, says Johanna Ögren, head of marketing at Swedish Lapland Visitors Board.

 - Our visitors are very aware of the importance of sustainability, and we as a country are often perceived as leading within this area.
 Svansele Wilderness Centre is really showing the way here, by ordering a whole fleet of electric snowmobiles at once.
 A great landmark for sustainability actions here in Swedish Lapland!

 Besides Svansele Wilderness Centre, Triple X Adventure in Arvidsjaur invests in 5 electric snowmobiles of the same type as Svansele and at Aurora Safari Camp in Lassbyn, the main snowmobile used for all the logistics and guiding around Aurora Safari camp will be swopped for an electric one.